The University Graduate School team are here to support PGRs in their personal and professional development.

 0121 414 2840

 I am the University Graduate School’s Data Officer, undertaking research and analysis to report to the University on all aspects of postgraduate researcher experience and performance.
-When she isn’t crunching numbers for the University, she’s a novelist and freelance editor.
+When I'm not crunching numbers for the University, I’m a novelist and freelance editor.

 Postgraduate Research Funding Support Officer